 - a.
-Revelation 20 follows chapter 19 chronologically and describes the 1,000-year millennial reign of Christ on earth followed by a short rebellion, (D the 2nd coming), and final judgment. - b.
+Revelation 20 follows chapter 19 chronologically and describes the 1,000-year millennial reign of Christ on earth after HIs 2nd coming followed by a short rebellion and final judgment. - b.
 Revelation 20 is a recapitulation of the theme of Christ's victory and describes the binding of Satan during the church age followed by a short rebellion, the 2nd coming, and final judgment.